sktime/enhancement-proposals/steps/08_supervised_multivariate_forecasting_api/step.md

 # Multivariate forecasting

-Contributors: @davidbp
+Contributors: @davidbp, @mloning

-This proposal describes a design for an updated supervised forecasting module, or an additional module `multivariate`.
+This proposal describes a design for a multivariate (or vector) forecasting module.
 It specifies a template class signature for multivariate forecasters.

+## Background

 ### Multivariate time series

 A Multivariate time series can be represented as a matrix from $\mathbb{R}^{P\times T}$ where $T$ is the "length" of the timeseries and $P$ is the number of features at each time step.
 In this type of time series we asume that  each variable depends not only on its past values but also has some dependency on other variables.
 This dependency is used for forecasting future values.

-### Multivariate (or vector) Forecasting
+### Multivariate forecasting

 Multivariate Forecasting describes the learning task in which we want to make temporal forward predictions of a given multivariate time series.
+Whereas in classical (or univariate) forecasting we predict only a single series, in multivariate forecasting we predict multiple series.
+This task is sometimes also called vector forecasting.

+Note that there are two closely related but distinct learning tasks:
+* panel forecasting (like multivariate forecasting but with i.i.d. assumption on series)
+* supervised forecasting (PR [#1](https://github.com/sktime/enhancement-proposals/pull/1)) (observed future for some series)

-### Example of vector forecasting: Vector Auto Regression
+### Example: Vector Auto Regression

 Vector auto regression (or VAR) is one of the most straight forward techniques to do multivariate time series forecasting.